 \subsubsection{Exemplar-free CL}

-Exemplar-free CL methods do not require storing historical samples, making it more suitable for practical application scenarios like autonomous driving.
-Exemplar-free continual learning is primarily categorized into three branches: Regularization-based CL, Prototype-based CL, and the recently emerged analytic CL (ACL).
+Exemplar-free CL methods do not require storing historical samples, making them more suitable for privacy-focused applications like autonomous driving.
+Exemplar-free CL can be roughly categorized into three branches: regularization-based CL, prototype-based CL, and the recently emerged analytic CL (ACL).

-\paragraph{Regularization-based CL} In Regularization-based continual learning, the creation of an innovative loss function encourages the model to re-engage with previously acquired knowledge to prevent the model from forgetting.
-The concept of knowledge distillation loss is introduced by the LwF \cite{li2018LWF}, effectively enabling the transfer of knowledge from the preceding model to the subsequent one.
-This strategy enhances the retention of information pertaining to past data.
-Additionally, the less-forgetting training approach imposes activation penalties on both the new and old models, with the exception of the fully connected layer.
-The EWC \cite{EWC2017nas} introduces regularization to the network parameters, employing a diagonal approximation of the Fisher information matrix to encapsulate the a priori importance.
-Expanding on the foundations of EWC, the Rotate your Network \cite{liu2018rn} endeavored to discover a more appropriate alternative to the Fisher information matrix.
-However, when the number of phases is large, especially in online learning scenarios, regularization-based methods still face a serious catastrophic forgetting problem.
+\textit{Regularization-based CL} creates an innovative loss function to encourage the model to re-engage with previously acquired knowledge to prevent the model from forgetting.
+Methods such as the less-forgetting learning \cite{LessForgetting_2016_arXiv} and the LwF \cite{li2018LWF} introduce knowledge distillation \cite{KD_Hinton_arXiv2015} into their loss function to prevent catastrophic forgetting caused by activation drift.
+To prevent the drift of the important weights, the EWC \cite{EWC2017nas} introduces regularization to the network parameters, employing a diagonal approximation of the Fisher information matrix to encapsulate the a priori importance, and the R-EWC \cite{liu2018rn} endeavors to discover a more appropriate alternative to the Fisher information matrix.
+However, when the number of tasks is large, especially in OCL scenarios, regularization-based methods still face a serious catastrophic forgetting problem.